York University Libraries provide a broad range of expertise and services to support research and publishing.

 Scholarly communications traditionally includes the processes and modes through which scholars disseminate research findings.
 In response to the increasing complexity of publishing and funding landscapes, scholarly communications now also includes issues related to copyright, open access, author rights, data management, and research metrics, among others.

-Researcher Identifiers (ORCID, Scopus ID, Web of Science ResearcherID)
+Author Profiles and Identifiers (ORCID, Scopus ID, Web of Science ResearcherID)

 - Create and update your ORCID profile